Introducing GroAdvisor – a premier partnership of product and service providers

 GroAdvisor’s partners are leaders in meeting the needs of commercial cultivators.
 Since 2004, in aggregate, they have been involved with more than 1000 cannabis facilities.
 These partners include:

-Agrowtek Inc. offers a comprehensive line of products that includes fertigation control systems, relays and motor controllers for equipment control, and peristaltic dosing pumps for automated nutrient and pH dosing.
-With over 10 years in the grow industry, Agrowtek continues to innovate and provide powerful and flexible fertigation and pump capabilities.
+Agrowtek Inc. is a premier automation controls manufacturer for the discerning horticulturalist.
+Agrowtek's comprehensive line of products includes climate and fertigation controls systems, precision digital sensors for atmosphere and water, relays and motor controllers for equipment control, and peristaltic dosing pumps for automated nutrient and pH dosing.
+With over 10 years in growing controls, Agrowtek continues to innovate and provide powerful and flexible control capabilities.

 CleanLeaf is a division of Air Cleaning Specialists.
 Their filtration systems are designed to provide grow rooms, greenhouses and other growing facilities with the highest standard of air filtration possible.
 Their team has more than 30 years of experience in the air cleaning industry and they are driven to continually improve air quality across a diverse mix of industries.
 CleanLeaf has customized fume, dust, smoke, and odor extraction systems since 1979.
 They’re experts in developing efficient air patterns to control, capture, prevent, and clean.